rpgoldman/pyDcop/docs/implementation/distribution.rst

 Before running the DCOP, the computation must be deployed on agents.
-We name **distribution** the task of assigning each computation to one agent, which will be responsible for hosting and running the computation.
+We call the task of assigning each computation to one agent, **distribution**.
+The agent that a distribution assigns to a computation will be responsible for hosting and running the computation

 When you look at the standard DCOP definition, :math:`\langle \mathcal{A}, \mathcal{X}, \mathcal{D}, \mathcal{C}, \mu \rangle`,